favonia/cloudflare-ddns/docs/designs/project-principles.markdown

    - In DNS reconciliation, this is modeled as `R0` (missing target coverage), `R1` (wrong-IP exposure), then `R2*` (metadata drift), then `R3` (duplicate hygiene).
 5. Favor efficiency in network usage, CPU usage, memory usage, and operational churn.
 6. Favor features that remain maintainable.
+7. Favor user models that track observable outcomes rather than internal mechanisms.
+   - User-facing guidance should explain what the updater will do, what it will not do, and what the operator can do next.
+   - Mention internal mechanisms only when they materially change operator decisions.